thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 Bitwise operations in ThingsBoard allow manipulation of individual bits within integer, long, and boolean values.
 These operations support mixed-type operands (Integer, Long, Boolean) without implicit type conversions, and the result type depends on the operation's outcome: either Integer or Long.

-#### Bitwise Operations
-Bitwise operations allow manipulation of individual bits within integer values.
-They are commonly used in scenarios requiring flag-based operations, performance optimizations, or low-level binary manipulations.

 **Supported operators:**

 ```markdown